Charleo85/Texas-Hold-em-AI/README.md

 Acknowledge
 -----------

-Thanks for advising and supports frpm Prof. David Evans
+Thanks Prof. David Evans for the instructions and supports.

 Contact Us
 ----------